hthuwal/scripts/Python Scripts/Shrink File Names/README.md

 This python script removes a set of substrings from the name of the files in a directory.

+Note: Apart from the last dot of extension if the filename contains extra "." (dots) then these dots are also replaced with spaces.

 ## Arguments

 The script expects a series of arguments.